 The Economics Department offers a major leading to the BA degree and a minor area of studies.

-For more information, contact the Economics Department.
+For additional information, visit the Department of Economics website.